ANewGitHuber/1-gram-NLP-Model-to-Predict-Salary-from-Job-Description-Text/README.md

 ![Lasso MSE](https://github.com/ANewGitHuber/A-Unigram-NLP-Model-to-Predict-Salary-from-Job-Description-Text/assets/88078123/86f87dea-468e-4d17-affd-3a5dbfb49e7b)

 It should be noticed that the astronomical numbers in MSE (y-axis) seem weird but make sense because we are predicting the salary, which is a large number.
-For example, if the salary is predicted as 30000 for a true value of 100000, the error is 70000 and the corresponding MSE is 70000^2.
+For example, if the salary is predicted as 30000 for a normalized value of 100000, the error is 70000 and the corresponding MSE is 70000^2.
 The result would be 4.9*10^9, similar to the value in our MSE plot.

 ### Accuracy (74.84%)